kattemolle/LIGRAR/README.md

 # Abstract

-We showcase and benchmark line-graph qubit routing (https://arxiv.org/abs/2306.05385) by routing random circuits (with fixed virtual graph) and circuits needed for the quantum simulation of the
+We showcase and benchmark line-graph qubit routing by routing random circuits (with fixed virtual graph) and circuits needed for the quantum simulation of the
 Heisenberg antiferromagnet on various graphs.
 The code implementing line-routing itself is found in `line_graph_routing.py` and maps Qiskit quantum circuits to Qiskit quantum circuits.
 (This can be altered to other circuit libraries with little effort.)
 We benchmark our results against other methods.
-The interactive version of this document is `line_graph_routing.ipynb`.
+The interactive version of this document is `README.ipynb`.

 # Contents

-1. Requirements
+1. Installation
 1. Kagome to heavy-hex
 1. Complete graph to star graph
 1. Shuriken to heavy-square-octagon